-Myanmar, the country formerly known as ‘Burma’, is a country with a unique diversity of more than 130 different ethnic groups and an abundant wealth of natural resources.
-Myanmar has a population roughly equal to that of England and Wales combined, yet in one three live below the poverty line.
+Myanmar (formerly Burma) is a country with a unique diversity of more than 130 different ethnic groups and an abundant wealth of natural resources.
+It has a population roughly equal to that of England and Wales combined, yet one in three people live below the poverty line.

 The country also faces stronger storms, floods, and droughts that ravage the country, displacing, killing and destroying the livelihoods of thousands.